arcapos/luapgsql/luapgsql.md

 Tests a field for a null value.
 Row and column numbers start at 1.

-This function returns 1 if the field is null and 0 if it contains a non-null value.
+This function returns true if the field is null and false if it contains a non-null value.
 (Note that getvalue will return an empty string, not nil, for a null field.)

 ### res:getlength(rowNumber, columnNumber)